DS-fb/BittrexProfitCalc/README.md

 Download a cvs copy of your trades from Bittrex at  https://bittrex.com/History Click the 'CVS' button under the 'COMPLETED' Section.
-Move that file to the location the script is located and rename it to 'bittrex.cvs'
+Move that file to the location the script is located and rename it to 'bittrex.cvs' Using -z option will remove all the wallets holding 0 coins.

 Run the script from command line.